-When I was pregnant, my very sweet mother-in-law gave me a gift for our future son: a piggy bank that is designed to teach kids how to save, invest, spend, and donate their money.
+When I was pregnant, my very sweet mother-in-law gave me a gift for our future son: a piggy bank designed to teach kids how to save, invest, spend, and donate their money.
 I put it away because teaching a child about money was one of the last things on my mind.
-I was still pretty focused on the delivery and other crucial things like that.
+I was still pretty focused on the delivery and other crucial things.

-But after he was born, my husband and I started having more long-term discussions about how to raise our son.
-A lot of these conversations revolved around money.
+But after he was born, my husband and I started having more long-term discussions about how to raise our son, and a lot of these conversations revolved around money.
 Would we pay for college?
 What about a car?
 What is the “right” number of gifts for holidays and birthdays?
 And when should we start giving him an allowance?

 According to Beacham, we should start talking to kids about money earlier than we think, and it’s not a one-time conversation.
 We need to constantly be modeling the behavior that we want them to adopt.
-It’s not enough to talk to kids about making smart spending choices and saving money for big purchases — we have to actually do that ourselves because they are constantly watching our every move and will reflect the behaviors we show them.
+It’s not enough to talk to kids about making smart spending choices and saving money for big purchases—we have to actually do that ourselves because they’re constantly watching our every move and will reflect the behaviors we show them.
 No pressure.

-Beacham suggests starting the conversation and activities early but in an age-appropriate way.
+Beacham suggested starting the conversation and activities early but in an age-appropriate way.
 Money is an abstract concept, and it’s our job to make it concrete.

 For example, when we’re grocery shopping and deciding between two products, don’t keep the decision-making process in your head.
-Give your child a window into the choices you’re making by saying,”This brand is great, but it’s $0.10 more expensive.
+Give your child a window into the choices you’re making by saying, “This brand is great, but it’s 10 cents more expensive.
 Should we buy the cheaper brand and try it?”
-She says by doing this you’re helping your child understand the tradeoffs that you’re making with money on a daily basis.
+She said that by doing this, you’re helping your child understand the tradeoffs that you’re making with money on a daily basis.

 Because money is such an abstract concept, it’s your job to provide concrete ways for your kids to understand money.
-Beacham suggests a goal-setting activity to help with this.
-You can do this activity with your kids even before they are in kindergarten.
-As soon as they understand that we use money to pay for things, they are able to grasp this activity.
+To help with this, Beacham suggested a goal-setting activity that you can do with your kids even before they’re in kindergarten.
+As soon as they understand that we use money to pay for things, they’ll most likely be able to grasp this activity.

 - Give your child a piece of paper and have them draw something that they’ll save to buy one year from today.

-- If they are younger, help them understand the concept of time by asking them questions like what grade will they be in next year and how old will they be.
+- If they’re younger, help them understand the concept of time by asking them questions like what grade they’ll be in next year and how old they’ll be.